Lemmy Feed Widget for Website. No-code - Poper

 What is Lemmy Feed Widget: Embed Federated Reddit-Alternative Communities on Any Website?

-A Lemmy feed widget is an embeddable script that pulls public posts from any Lemmy community on the federated Reddit alternative and renders them on your website with native sort modes, cross-post merging, and instance attribution preserved.
+A Lemmy feed widget is an embeddable script that pulls public posts from a Lemmy community on the federated Reddit alternative and renders them on your website with community post display, styling controls, and instance attribution preserved.

 Key facts